Lincoln: Daniel Day-Lewis for Oscar 2013?

 In addition to Daniel Day-Lewis (his Oscars were for My Left Foot, 1989, and There Will Be Blood, 2007), Lincoln cast members include two-time Oscar winner Sally Field (Norma Rae, 1979; Places in the Heart, 1984), The Dark Knight Rises’ Joseph Gordon-Levitt as Robert Todd Lincoln, Tommy Lee Jones as Thaddeus Stevens, Jackie Earle Haley as Alexander Stevens, Jared Harris as Ulysses S. Grant.
 Also: David Strathairn, Lee Pace, John Hawkes, Bruce McGill, Michael Stuhlbarg, Tim Blake Nelson, Hal Holbrook, David Oyelowo, James Spader, and David Costabile.

-Directed by Steven Spielberg and based on Doris Kearns Goodwin's Team of Rivals: The Political Genius of Abraham Lincoln, the Lincoln screenplay was written at various stages by John Logan (The Aviator), Tony Kushner (Munich), and playwright-turned-screenwriter Paul Webb (the upcoming Selma).
+Directed by Steven Spielberg and based on Doris Kearns Goodwin’s Team of Rivals: The Political Genius of Abraham Lincoln, the Lincoln screenplay was written at various stages by John Logan (The Aviator), Tony Kushner (who rewrote some of Munich), and playwright-turned-screenwriter Paul Webb (the upcoming Selma).

 A DreamWorks / Disney and 20th Century Fox production, Lincoln opens in the United States on Nov.
 16.